oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   13. Check the **Assign a public IP address** option is selected

-  14. Leave the boot volume settings unchanged
+  14. Leave the boot volume settings unchanged (On some newer versions of the UI this may be below the SSH keys section, but you still don't change it)

 ![](images/create-instance-second-part.png)

   15. Scroll down to the **Add SSH Key** section